 |Incidence||The number of new diagnoses in a specific population during a specific period of time.|

 |Prevalence||The total number of cases of a disease in a given population at a specific time.|

 Pruritus without cutaneous findings is usually generalized.
 Localized pruritus may be due to postherpetic neuralgia, brachioradial pruritus, notalgia paresthetica, or venous insufficiency.
 Brachioradial pruritus is an intense itching of the forearms suspected to be due to nerve damage.
 Notalgia paresthetica is a neuropathic disorder of the infrascapular back area that often presents with pruritus.
 When pruritus is localized in the perianal or genital areas, it can be due to diabetes and is associated with poor diabetic control.
 For example, vulvar pruritus occurs in 18.4% of diabetic women.1

 Generalized itch may be due to an underlying internal disease, psychiatric illness, xerosis (dry skin), or senescence.
 Systemic diseases associated with generalized pruritus include malignancies, hematologic disease, hepatobiliary disorders, infections, endocrine disturbances, and renal disease.

-Retrospective studies estimate the prevalence of underlying malignancy in patients with pruritus to range from 2% to 11%.2,3 Etiologies include direct tumor invasion, distant metastases, paraneoplastic phenomenon, nerve compression, cholestasis, and side effects ...
+Retrospective studies estimate the prevalence of underlying malignancy in patients with pruritus to range from 2% to 11%.2,3 Etiologies include direct tumor invasion, distant metastases, paraneoplastic phenomenon, nerve compression, cholestasis, and side effects of treatment. ...